Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/recover.rst

 - For your actions, there are options like *Undo*, *Redo* and an *Undo History*, used to roll back from mistakes under normal operation, or return back to a specific action.
-- Blender also has new features like *Repeat* and *Repeat History*, and the new *Redo Last* which you can use in conjunction with the options listed.
+- Blender also has features like *Repeat*, *Repeat History*, and *Redo Last* which you can use in conjunction with the options listed.

 At the :ref:`System Level <troubleshooting-file-recovery>` (relating to *Files*)